linroger/Wealth-of-Nations/Financial Markets and Institutions/III. Liquidity of Assets/Class 7- CP, Repo, and the Crisis/Moody's Approach to Assessing the Adequacy of Liquidity Risk Insurance.md

 Issuer's experience,  asset quality Operations and systems capacity Commitment of conduit purchase arrangements - Timeliness of market access

 Debt Issuance

 		 - Likelihood of issuer access given a market disruption or other credit event

 Sale of Equity or Assets

 		 - Ramifications if asset or equity sales don't occur

 ### DURATION ANALYSIS

-Critical to the assessment of an issuer's liquidity risk insurance is its ability to cover maturing commercial paper,  at highpoint,  from stressed cashflow.
-Given the stressed cashflow,  we determine how many days of maturing commercial paper an issuer can cover.
+Critical to the assessment of an issuer's liquidity risk insurance is its ability to cover maturing [[Class Note 12 - Commercial Paper#Class Note 12 – Commercial Paper|Commercial Paper]],  at highpoint,  from stressed cashflow.
+Given the stressed cashflow,  we determine how many days of maturing [[Class Note 12 - Commercial Paper#Class Note 12 – Commercial Paper|Commercial Paper]] an issuer can cover.
 While there is no formulaic “right” result,  this analysis helps to define more accurately the individual issuer's circumstances with regard to alternate liquidity

 Some of the tests for adequacy of coverage under the stress scenario include:

-(1) At highpoint,  how many days of maturing commercial paper can be covered by stressed cashflow without requiring additional funding?
+(1) At highpoint,  how many days of maturing [[Class Note 12 - Commercial Paper#Class Note 12 – Commercial Paper|Commercial Paper]] can be covered by stressed cashflow without requiring additional funding?
 (2) If additional funding is required,  what are the alternative sources that will provide the cash?
 How quickly can cash be obtained?

 # Step IlI: Analysis of the Issuer's Contingency Plans